 - uploading a CV

-Depending on the programme that you are applying for, you may be invited to complete a video interview after submitting your initial application.
-The next stage for all schemes is an assessment centre and candidates who impress during this will then be invited to a final interview.
+The next stage after the initial application is an assessment centre and candidates who impress during this will then be invited to a final interview.

 Writing a graduate CV for Savills

 Make sure to format your CV clearly and neatly, so as to make it as easy as possible for recruiters to read.
-Even while following Savills CV guidance, there are still many ways for you to make your CV distinctive and easy to read.
 Make effective use of headings and bullet points.
 You can use formatting to highlight times when you have demonstrated the skills that Savills is in particularly looking for, such as determination, communication skills and decision making skills.

 - Read this advice for more advice on what to include and how to format your graduate property CV.
 Take a look at the example graduate property CV too.